 Employee avers that the ARPP entitles displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee claims that Agency violated this provision by filling available career service positions within Agency with new appointments and individuals not on the ARPP list.
-Employee states that he applied for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not called for an interview.
-Moreover, Agency has not provided any justification as to why Employee was not placed in this position.19
+Employee states that despite her "extensive forensic training" and educational background, she was not selected for an interview for the positions she applied for with the Central Evidence Unit (CEU) or as a Forensic Scientist (DNA) CS-9, and Forensic Scientist (Crime Scene Analyst CS-9 at DFS.
+Employee cited that Agency has not provided any justification as to why Employee was not placed in any of these positions.19